chriscrsmith/ABCvalidation/README.md

 The "comparePhased" R scripts are what we used to analyze msABC output.

+References:
-Pavlidis, P., Laurent, S., & Stephan, W. (2010). msABC: a modification of Hudson’s ms to facilitate multi‐locus ABC analysis.
+- Pavlidis, P., Laurent, S., & Stephan, W. (2010). msABC: a modification of Hudson’s ms to facilitate multi‐locus ABC analysis.
 Molecular Ecology Resources, 10(4), 723-727.

-Smith, C. C., & Flaxman, S. M. (2019).
+- Smith, C. C., & Flaxman, S. M. (2019).
 Leveraging whole genome sequencing data for demographic inference with approximate Bayesian computation.
 Molecular ecology resources.